faberjs/faber-cli/README.md

 In a nutshell, you will use:

 -  `faber create` – To create new projects from a pre-configured boilerplate.
-This command **clones the repo**, and then run the `faber execute` command inside it.
+This command **clones the repo**, and then execute the `faber run` command inside it.
--  `faber execute` – To execute the configured actions on an boilerplate.
+-  `faber run` – To execute the configured actions on an boilerplate.
 When working on the boilerplate actions, you can use this command to test the actions you are developing.
 -  `faber ls|add|rm` – To manage aliases to your boilerplates for ease of usage when using the `faber create` command.

 ### `faber create`